 Chances are you have a cooler or two gathering dust in your attic or garage.
 Bring one for keeping drinks and sandwich meat cold.
 Some people even cook Thanksgiving dinner early and store it in the cooler for their camping trip.

-This is where a portable gas grill or portable gas stove comes in handy.
-A portable grill or stove lets you reheat leftovers, heat water for coffee or tea, or cook hotdogs and hamburgers at your campsite.
+That’s where a portable gas grill or portable gas stove comes in handy.
+An outdoor grill lets you reheat leftovers, heat water for coffee or tea, or cook hot dogs and hamburgers at your campsite.
 Small camp stoves that rely solely on wood, such as the Ohuhu stove, are inexpensive and useful if you have access to firewood or twigs.
 But if you do plan to bring a stove, call ahead to make sure it’s OK.
-In some areas, there may even be city ordinances that prohibit it.
+In some areas, there may be city ordinances that prohibit it.

-Don’t forget to pack items like trash bags, paper plates, paper towels, plastic cups, and plastic utensils.
+Don’t forget to pack related necessities like trash bags, paper plates, paper towels, plastic cups, and plastic utensils.
 Washing up after a meal is practically impossible on the sidewalk.
+You also need water bottles so everyone in your group stays hydrated and some lightweight cookware to prepare food.

 If you need some inspiration for meals, look up easy-to-make tailgating recipes or learn to tailgate without cooking.
 After all, Black Friday camping is much like tailgating in many ways, and some of the gear you need for game day fun also come in handy for Black Friday.